 When we receive a neurodivergent diagnosis, it can feel like seeing ourselves clearly for the first time.
 Many clients tell me it brings a sense of recognition, even relief: “I’m not broken, just different.”
 But with this new self-awareness often comes something else – a reckoning with the models that shape how society views us.…

 There’s a well-known quote attributed to Albert Einstein: “If you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”
-For those of us whose brains work differently, this captures something essential.
-When systems don’t accommodate how we actually think, feel, or learn, or…
+For those of us whose brains and bodies work differently, this captures something essential.
+When systems and assumptions don’t accommodate how we actually think,…

 Neuroinclusive coaching is an adaptive and flexible approach which recognises and affirms the diversity of human minds.
 It is a strengths-based approach which honours the unique ways in which you experience the world.
 It creates a space that is accessible and affirming, one where you can choose to unmask if you want to.
 Ultimately, it…